 On 2018 I moved back to Europe, this time to Split, Croatia –can you guess why?
 My intercontinental flight went to Paris, so I stayed for a week there, exploring the city beyond the touristy sights.
 From my new home I returned many times to our neighbors Bosnia, Montenegro, Slovenia, Hungary, and crossed the Adriatic to Italy.
 By the end of the year, Experiencing the Globe was born…

 After welcoming the year in Split, I went on a trip to Bosnia and Herzegovina and Montenegro with my sister and nephew that came to visit us.
-Next trip was in February to visit my heart sister in Chamonix, in the French Alps, with a stopover in Italy’s wine country, both in the Veneto and the Piedmont regions, courtesy of my boyfriend.
+Next trip was in February to visit my heart sister in Chamonix, in the Alps in France, with a stopover in Italy’s wine country, both in the Veneto and the Piedmont regions, courtesy of my boyfriend.
 Then I embarked in a solo trip of from March to May through Iran (first time in Asia!) and the Caucasus region –one of the best travel experiences I’ve ever had!

 RELATED POST: Life-changing travel experience stories

-After regaining energy for a few days between sand dunes and forests, I visited my third Russian destination, the Kaliningrad oblast, an exclave of the country in territory that use to belong to Germany.
+After regaining energy for a few days between sand dunes and forests, I visited my third Russian destination, the Kaliningrad oblast, an exclave of the country in territory that once belonged to Germany.
 I continued to Poland, where I took an overnight train south to Krakow.
 I got heartbroken visiting the Auschwitz-Birkenau camps, and then I healed my soul between the mountains of the Tatras National Park.
 Then it was off to Germany to visit friends in Coburg, and to The Netherlands to meet my boyfriend and board a cargo ship that took us around the North Sea.

 The year started brilliantly meeting my niece in Zagreb in New Year’s Eve day for her first EuroTrip.
 We spent January and February road tripping around Croatia in winter, visiting the most famous sights of Italy (Venice, Florence, Pisa, Rome, Naples, Pompeii and Mt Vesuvius), some of the capitals of Central Europe (Ljubljana, Budapest, Bratislava and Vienna) and finished her visit in Athens, Greece.
 I returned home overland, stopping in Meteora and revisiting Albania, just in time for the closure of the borders.